anthonybudd/s3-from-scratch/ReadMe.md

   <img width="300" src="https://raw.githubusercontent.com/anthonybudd/s3-from-scratch/master/_img/s3.png">
 </p>

+---

+## I got banned from Reddit.
+Cannot Reply to comments 🙃

+If you have questions, please make an issue or drop me an email.

+---

 For the past few years I’ve been thinking about how I could build SaaS and deploy it on my own infrastructure without needing to use any cloud platforms like AWS or GCP.
 In this repo I document my progress on building a clone of AWS S3 that functions the same as S3 (automated bucket deployment, dynamically expanding volumes, security, etc) using an exclusively open-source technology stack.

 ### Live POC working with `@aws-sdk/client-s3`: [s3.AnthonyBudd.io](https://s3.anthonybudd.io)